abinnquist/fNIRSpreProcessing/README.md

 If you want to use a Snirf file you must downloaded the full Homer3 toolbox at https://github.com/BUNPC/Homer3.

 # Contents
-preprocessingfNIRS is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).
+Preprocessing is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).

 Please see comments in runNIRSPreproc.m file to read about specific functionality.
 Folders are for the most part organized in this step-based structure to more easily navigate to specific scripts if there is a problem or you want to modify.

 - FOLDER STRUCTURE